Daniel-KM/Omeka-S-module-Internationalisation/README.md

 Usage
 -----

+First, in admin board, set the locale setting for all sites.
+It allows to set the language of all pages.

-In admin board, there is a new field to fill in the site page: the pages that are a translation of the current page.
+Second, make the relations between translated pages.
+For that purpose, there is a new field to fill in the site page: the pages that are a translation of the current page.
 So select the related pages and translate them.

-The site setting `Locale` should be set for each site that has translated pages.
+It’s important to set relations for all pages, else the language switcher will display a "page doesn’t exist" error if the user browse to it.
+Furthemore, it is recommended to use all the same settings, item pools, themes, rights, etc. for all related sites so the visitor can browse smoothly.

+In the case where the page is not yet translated, and you want to avoid an error, you can create a page with the block "Simple Page", that is available in the module [Next], and that display the same content than the specified page.

-Then, in public front-end, the user can switch between sites via a flag.
+Then, in public front-end, the visitor can switch between sites via a flag.

-**Important**: the view helper is not added automatically to the theme.
-So add this somewhere in the file `layout.phtml`:
+**Important**: the language switcher is not added automatically to the theme.
+So add the view helper somewhere in the file `layout.phtml`, generally in the
+header:

 ```
 <?php echo $this->languageSwitcher(); ?>